 Many homeowners don’t give their foundation enough thought.
 When you purchase a house, you are responsible for maintaining it.
 However, when making large investments, foundation repairs are often not the first thing homeowners think about.
 It is vital to be aware of the signs and symptoms of foundation problems so that they don’t become serious issues.
-These are signs that your foundation needs to be repaired.
+These are signs your foundation needs repair.

 1. Cracks in Interior Walls

 There are many reasons why cracks may appear in your drywall.
 High humidity can cause cracks in walls.
 Cracks can also form from water damage to your roof.
 These cracks can indicate that your foundation may be uneven if there is no evidence of water damage or insulation problems.

 Although interior cracks may occur for a variety of reasons, exterior cracks are almost always an indication that foundation issues have arisen.
 Bricks and siding can become uneven when the soil moves under the house.
 The building will adjust to this movement.
 Look out for cracks in concrete, brick and steps when inspecting your home’s exterior.
 Long horizontal cracks can indicate a problem with the foundation.

 3. Doors for square and uneven floors

 After settling for a while, very few homes remain level.
 However, a door that is out of place or has cracks in its wall should be inspected.
 Many homeowners have uneven floors.
 If you spill water on the floor and it rolls in one direction.
 Also if the floor’s gradient is more significant than 1 or 2 inches per 15 feet, homeowners should be concerned.

 Are your doors and windows sticking to the frames?
 This is an indication that your foundation needs to be maintained.
 These concerns should be addressed as gaps in windows and doors can lead to higher energy bills.

 5. Separation of Brick Door Frame/Window frame

 If a window or door frame is pulling away from the brick wall, it is a sign that the foundation may be in serious trouble.